ArmandPhilippot/wp-blank-theme/README.md

 2. Install [Composer](https://getcomposer.org/) and run `composer install` in the theme's root folder to install dependencies.

-3. Then, in your theme, create a `.env` file :
+3. Then, in your theme folder, create a `.env` file :

 ```bash
 cp .env.example .env